 And then…suddenly, there was a loud sound, coming from above them, the sound like a wild, wild wind; a wind that seemed to crash from one wall to another.
 They felt it on their faces.
 They heard it with their ears.
 It blew out their hair.
 It ruffled their clothes.
 And then…suddenly they saw orange and yellow flickering, like flames, darting around the room and finally a flickering settled on each person’s head.
 Show the ‘flickering’ card.

 The Holy Spirit had come!
 Everyone in the room began to speak in different languages.
-Ask how many different languages can the children name?
+Ask how many different languages can the children name.
 Show the open mouth card.
 The Holy Spirit, who is ‘God everywhere’, had come to be with everyone who loves Jesus, not just then, but for all time, for now!
 Jesus had gone to be with his Father.
 He’d sent the Holy Spirit in his place.
 Jesus’ followers were very happy and excited!
 Show the upturned mouth.

 This Sunday was a special day in Jerusalem, the end of the wheat harvest, called Pentecost.
 Hundreds of Jewish people were visiting from lots of countries.
 These countries we now know as Israel, Italy, Greece, Turkey, Libya, Egypt, Syria, Jordan, Lebanon and Iran.
 They all spoke different languages.
 But now they heard Jesus’ followers speaking their own language.
 They were amazed.
 What was going on?